-Listen & Learn

-The project started with some Initial Community Engagement (February - June 2022) that was conducted through surveys, meetings, an open house event, social media, community meetings and other platforms to initiate the discussion about the vision for the city.
+Listen & Learn The project started with some Initial Community Engagement (February - June 2022) that was conducted through surveys, meetings, an open house event, social media, community meetings and other platforms to initiate the discussion about the vision for the city.
 This was followed by Community group engagement sessions (September - December 2022) in which the City reached out to several groups and released an invitation for interested parties to meet and discuss the future of Brandon.

-Confirm the Vision

-The feedback gathered was summarized and shared with the public through Mobile Open House (January - April 2023), Public Meetings and Community Workshops (May - June 2023), and made available online for other viewers.

-Draft the Plan

-Several months were spent compiling feedback, meeting with internal departments and drafting the plan.

-Share the Vision

-Once the draft plan was ready, it was shared with the public for confirmation before the formal adoption process.

-Finalize & Adopt Plan

-Following Public Hearing, the City Plan received Ministerial approval and was adopted by Council on [insert date].

-Read more in Appendix B: Public Engagement Report
+Confirm the Vision The feedback gathered was summarized and shared with the public through Mobile Open House (January - April 2023), Public Meetings and Community Workshops (May -June 2023), and made available online for other viewers.
+Several months were spent compiling feedback, meeting Draft the Plan with internal departments and drafting the plan.
+Once the draft plan was ready, it was shared with the public Share the Vision for confirmation before the formal adoption process.
+Following Public Hearing, the City Plan received Ministerial Finalize & Adopt Plan approval and was adopted by Council on [insert date].
+Read more in Appendix X: Public Engagement Report